 For more information, contact:

-Cody Sexton, Management Assistant
+Cody Sexton, Assistant to the County Administrator

 In the summer of 2014, the Botetourt County Board of Supervisors decided to embark on a strategic planning process to forge a path for the future of the County.
 The Board appointed a strategic planning committee to perform the initial steps in the process.
 Based on the committee’s recommendations, the Board hired a facilitator and set the timetable and initial framework for the strategic planning process.

 In November 2014, staff presented historical and current background data and narratives related to the major areas of interest to the Board.
 The information provided brought all members of the Board and senior staff up to date on the current state of the County.
 In December 2014, the facilitator led the Board through a visioning session to determine the members’ collective idea of what they want the future County to look like.
 The Botetourt 2040 Vision and accompanying priorities are the results of that process.